Temba Bavuma: Start of Captaincy

+2021 and 2022 T20 World Cups

+Bavuma batted in 4 games at the 2021 T20 World Cup, scoring 91 runs at an average of 30.33.
+South Africa initially got off to a bad start, losing to Australia.
+However they bounced back to win 4 games in a row and beat England, who were the eventual semi finalists.
+Despite this streak of wins, South Africa would be eliminated in the group stage based on net run rate.

+Bavuma scored 46 runs in a win against Sri Lanka and an unbeaten 31 runs in a win against Bangladesh at the tournament.

+After the tournament, India toured South Africa for 3 tests and 3 ODIs during December to January.
+Bavuma was the 4th highest run scorer in the test series, with 221 runs at an average of 73.66 while also hitting two fifties and was instrumental in South Africa winning the series 2–1.
+Bavuma would replicate his success during the ODI series against India as he scored 153 runs with a top score of 110.

 South Africa toured India in June 2022 for five T20Is.
 South Africa drew the series, but Bavuma sustained an elbow injury in the fourth match and missed South Africa's tour of England later that year.
 Leading into the 2022 ICC Men's T20 World Cup in October and November, sports journalist Katya Witney writing for Wisden observed that Bavuma was out of form.
 She suggested that "what Bavuma brings to the side should not be wholly dependent on his batting statistics.
 His skills and role as captain should not be overlooked lightly."
 In a second tour of India that year, preceding the T20 World Cup, Bavuma scored eight runs across four innings in T20Is and ODIs, amidst a tour disrupted by illness, with Bavuma missing the final two ODIs.

 Bavuma led South Africa at the 2022 ICC Men's T20 World Cup.

+On 18 March 2023, in the second ODI against the West Indies, he scored a career-best 144 runs off 118 balls, and crossed the 1000 run-mark in ODIs.